The day has finally come.

 As I turn the door knob, a loud squeak was heard but I stepped in nevertheless.
 There, I met my friend.
 In certain days, that same friend of mine was my worst enemy.
 But this time, friend or foe, I had to go in and face that persona before it’s too late.

 You see, meeting my friend is my everyday routine.
 I’d never miss a single day without looking at my friend.
 But now, it won’t be as frequent as before.

 I looked at my friend, tears started to roll down and I could feel my cheeks heat up from my emotions.
 “Calm down, Nitya.
 It will all be okay”, I reassured myself.
-Wiping my tears away and slapping my cheeks a little, I had gain confidence to share my feelings with my friend.
+Wiping my tears away and slapping my cheeks a little, I gained confidence to share my feelings with my friend.

 “I’m sorry”.
 I regretted saying that.
-I wanted to create happy memories and make my friend remember the good times we had spent together.
+I wanted to create happy memories and make my friend remember the good times we spent together.
 But then, everything was different.
-It won’t the same anymore.
+It won’t be the same anymore.